• Home

 Below, we will give some insight into the L-1 visa.
 This is one of our most successful application for businesses that are abroad, and wish to establish residence in the U.S. The L-1 visa allows for certain employees of said business to come into the U.S. on a visa and potentially earn permanent residency in the U.S.

+Is My foreign Business or Investment an Option to gain U.S. Residency?
 If you are an investor and need assistance in processing the purchase of the business, our firm can assist.
 Now is the time to invest in the United States!!
 We not only provide you with assistance in negotiating the terms of the purchase, but make sure your interests are entirely protected throughout the process.
 As many investors are new to United States, they may not be fully aware of the potentials pitfalls one may encounter when purchasing a business or establishing a U.S. Branch in the U.S. Below are some options you may consider:

+Does your company overseas, want to establish a U.S. Branch?
+If so, the L-1 Visa can lead to permanent residency for you and certain employees?
 There is a special visa available for companies that wish to expand operations into the United States by opening a branch, a warehouse or an office.

 This visa, known as the L1 visa, is one of the most popular -- especially since it can lead to permanent residency!